zorglub42/OSA/README.md

 To deploy a new version of OSA from github do the following
 1.  **If you whant to keep your DB contents:** ensure that KEEP_DB environnement variable is set to 1 in INSTALL_DIR/RunTimeAppliance/shell.
 You don't have to check that point on next updates unless you want a factory reset.
-2.  start "update.sh" from the folder where initial checkout was done
+2.  start "update.sh" from the folder where **initial clone** was done

 		Ex:
 			cd OSA